alist-org/docs/docs/config/configuration.md

 ### **force**

-By default AList will read the configuration from environment variables, set `force` to `true` to force the program to read config from the configuration file.
+By default AList reads the configuration from environment variables, set this field to `true` to force AList to read config from the configuration file.

 ### **site_url**